lacymorrow/trade/docs/strategy.md

-# Trading Strategy
+# Trading Strategies

 ## Overview

-The trading bot implements a technical analysis-based strategy for cryptocurrency trading, focusing on momentum and volume indicators with risk-adjusted position sizing.
+The trading system implements technical analysis-based strategies for both cryptocurrency and stock trading, focusing on momentum and volume indicators with risk-adjusted position sizing.

-## Signal Generation
+## Common Components

 ### Technical Indicators